QUANT UX

 Evaluation of the Ingress Tutorial

-Written by : Ding Zhengtian, Camille Jouanet, Yash Bhartia, Max Guilloré, Abdennour Kerboua Abstract Welcome to our Quantitative UX Blogpost!
+Written by : Ding Zhengtian, Camille Jouanet, June Bhartia, Max Guilloré, Abdennour Kerboua Abstract Welcome to our Quantitative UX Blogpost!
 Here, you’ll find everything you need to know about our project, including case studies, data collection processes, methodologies, and experimental results.
 Our focus is on studying an AR game tutorial (Ingress), designing and conducting user…

 -